nylas/nylas-ruby/README.md

 To set up the program, you need to copy `tests/credentials.rb.templates` as `test/credentials.rb` and edit the `APP_ID` and `APP_SECRET` with a working Nylas API app id and secret.
 You also need to set up a `/callback` URL in the Nylas admin panel.

-You can then run the program using `ruby -I./lib tests/auth.rb`
+You can then run the program using `cd tests && ruby -I../lib auth.rb`